API Reference

 Raises:

 ValueError – If the latitude or longitude values are invalid, or if the precision is not an integer or is outside the valid range (1-12).
+Booleans are rejected for all three arguments, even though bool is a subclass of int.

 pygeohash.decode(geohash: str) LatLong[source]